CDCgov/prime-reportstream/prime-router/docs/getting_started.md

 # Committing to this repository

-The `master` and `production` branches are _protected_ branches, this means that you cannot push into those directly.
+Now that you've completed your first successful build, you're ready to start committing into this repository.
+Keep in mind that both the `master` and `production` branches are _protected_ branches, this means that you cannot push into those directly.
 All submitted changes to this codebase follow the following workflow:

-* Pull in the latest changes and make sure your parent branch (typically `master`) reflects those:
+* Pull in the latest changes and make sure your parent branch (typically `master` - here using "`my_parent_branch`" as an example) reflects those:
     ```bash
     # '$' indicates your prompt
     $ git checkout my_parent_branch